 The Adolescent and Young People’s COI aims to support nurses working in the field of adolescent and young people’s nursing.
 Adolescence is the phase of life between childhood and adulthood, and encompasses elements of biological growth and social role transition.
 Alongside this belief, social forces, such as digital media as well as economic and political forces need to be considered for their significant influence on the health of the young person.
-This COI brings adolescent and young people’s nurses together to provide strategic advice on policies and positions for this group.
+This COI brings adolescent and young people’s nurses together to provide strategic advice on policies and positions for this team.
+The COI’s audio series profiles international and local academics and clinicians working in the field of adolescent and young people health.

 The Advanced Practice COI links nurses who have an interest within the field of Advanced Practice nursing.
 Our aim is to provide opportunities for members to enhance their knowledge and keep up to date with the latest news and research findings, identification of best practice and major policy developments, as well as engage in a networking capacity with other members who share their area of professional interest.